anshulbajpai/scala-playframework-effects/docs/README.md

 This library provides some sensible defaults to allow easier conversion to a `Result`

-- ### Using alternative to Future effect
+- ### Bring your own effect

-We create services where the effect is abstracted, but the controller's action methods are locked to `Future`.
+We can create services where the effect is abstracted, but the controller's action methods are always tied to the only `Future` effect.
 Whatever the effect we use for our services, e.g. [IO](https://typelevel.org/cats-effect/datatypes/io.html), [Task](https://monix.io/docs/2x/eval/task.html), [ZIO](https://zio.dev/), we still have to convert it into a `Future`.

 This library provides a way to create action methods which are abstracted from effect.
-At the moment, we only support [IO](https://typelevel.org/cats-effect/datatypes/io.html).
 This allows writing controllers using the tagless-final approach as well.

 ## Usage